KrishnaswamyLab/PHATE/README.md

 #### Tutorial and Reference

-For more information and a tutorial, read the [phater README](https://github.com/KrishnaswamyLab/phater).
-Documentation is available in the R help viewer with `help(phater::phate)`.
+For more information and a tutorial, read the [phateR README](https://github.com/KrishnaswamyLab/phateR).
+Documentation is available in the R help viewer with `help(phateR::phate)`.